-I’ve been featured in Forbes, Elle Canada and The Telegraph in the UK and I’m a regular contributor at The Huffington Post.
-My articles have been shared by the likes of Tim Ferriss.
+Lydia has been featured in Forbes, Elle Canada, and The Telegraph.
+She is a regular contributor at The Huffington Post.
+Her articles have been shared by the likes of Tim Ferriss.

-I am a frequent speaker at international events, including Hubud in Bali, named one of the world’s top 10 coworking spaces by Forbes, London-based Escape the City (which has a mailing list of over 250,000) and The Wedge, an organization based out of one of Singapore’s foremost coworking spaces.
+She is a frequent speaker at international events, including Hubud in Bali, named one of the world’s top 10 co-working spaces by Forbes; London-based Escape the City (which has a mailing list of over 250,000); and The Wedge, an organization based out of one of Singapore’s foremost co-working spaces.

-1- “$100 Startup”, New York Times and Wall Street Journal bestseller, ‘Unconventional Strategies for Life, Work, and Travel features of 50 case studies’.
-Chris Guillebeau features many business owners who started their business for $100 or less.
-In nearly all cases, people with no special skills discovered aspects of their personal passions that could be monetized, and were able to restructure their lives in ways that gave them greater freedom and fulfillment.
+This New York Times and Wall Street Journal bestseller features many business owners who started their business for $100 or less.
+In nearly all cases, people with no special skills discovered aspects of their personal passions that could be monetized and were able to restructure their lives in ways that gave them greater freedom and fulfillment.
 Critics argued that the case studies were too general with not enough practical information.
-Suffered from too many case studies so writer was unable to go into sufficient depth.
+This book suffered from too many case studies, disallowing the writer to go into sufficient depth.

-3 - "Screw Work Let’s Play" by John Williams is a ‘how to’ book with instructions on how to do what you love and get paid for it.
+This book is a ‘how to’ book with instructions on how to do what you love and get paid for it.
 The book argues that you can get rich by having fun and outlines how you can beat the doubts and internal blocks that hold you back.
-Some people think it focuses too narrowly on the ‘play’ aspect
+Some people think it focuses too narrowly on the ‘play’ aspect.

 What kind of life should we aim to lead?
 It’s a question that philosophers have been trying to answer for thousands of years.
 And yet, after all the great leaps forward made by human endeavor, it sometimes feels as if we’ve gone backwards, as opposed to forwards.